-The Thinking Skills Assessment (TSA) is an aptitude test taken by students who are applying to certain courses at Oxford and UCL.
-Oxford applicants sit the TSA Oxford and UCL applicants (surprise, surprise) sit the TSA UCL.
+The Thinking Skills Assessment (TSA) is an aptitude test taken by students who are applying to certain courses at Oxford.

 The TSA consists of two sections: